 As a result, the bulk of the bags weighing me down bulged with some of the sexiest kitchen utensils available on the planet.
 While I still maintain that the days I gave birth to my two children were the happiest of my life, the day I just spent browsing the Parisian kitchen supply stores came a close second.
 The shelves positively pulsated with gastronomic promise.
 I swooned over gleaming ranks of spoons, whisks, ladles, and mashers, caressed heavy black cooking pots, hefted perfectly weighted frying pans, and fought to resist a glossy aluminum truffle grater.

 And the huge floor of the le Galeries Lafayette was just as Jennifer described!
-Here is the set of gorgeous cooking implements I bought.
-I just could not resist!

 I spent the rest of the afternoon walking and walking and walking until finally I ended up down at le Place de la Concorde—arguably one of the most iconic parts of Paris where in one 360 degree sweep of the eyes you see the Louvre, the Tuileries, the Musee d’Orsay, the Seine, the rue de Rivoli with its posh hotels, the obelisk in the center of the place, and the Eiffel Tower.
 C’est merveilleux!

 I rested awhile with a bottle of water in the Tuileries gardens and then on the way to the metro saw a bus go by with Montparnasse as the destination.
 Well, perhaps it was time to try using a bus to get from A to B in Paris rather than the Metro.
 I highly recommend the busses!
 They are fast, easy to find, and just as easy to navigate as the metros.
 An added bonus is that you actually get to see Paris whiz by rather than stare bovinely into space as the metro clatters through its dark tunnels.